advance100/doc_webpack/hot-module-replacement.md

 decline() => void
 ```

-Flag the current module as not updateable.
+Flag the current module as not update-able.
 If updated the update code would fail with code `"decline"`.

 ### `dispose/addDisposeHandler`